- No products in the cart.

 It is collected from the ‘Crocus Sativa’ plant flowers, which blooms largely during autumn seasons in a few popular places in the world like Kashmir, Iran, Greece, Spain and Italy.

 India is blessed and proud to have large saffron flowering plants in the Kashmir region which serves the highest quality saffron both domestically and internationally.

 Part of the reason why it is so expensive is that each flower produces just 3 stigmas (threads of saffron).
 Therefore, it takes 75,000 flowers together to make just 1 pound of saffron.

 The other reason, it is expensive is because it is totally harvested by hand.
 So, a good number of labourers are engaged in this process that makes it expensive.

 These are certain chemical compounds responsible for these outcomes.
 Here they are:

 These are also effective antioxidant compounds.

-As it has impressive antibacterial and anti-inflammatory values which keep your skin protected from acne and clears scars from your face.
+As it has impressive antibacterial and anti-inflammatory values which keep your skin protected from acne and clear scars from your face.

 Don’t worry about the brown spots due to blemish skin.
 Saffron provides an effective solution removing all unwanted brown spots.

 Also, saffron speeds up the recovery process of your skin when you use it for healing wounds and removing acne scars.

 Not only this but when you feel your skin has become dull due to pollution and because of other reasons, just use saffron in a cup of milk and apply it on your face.
 It makes your face live and radiant.